alok722/pepcoding-dsa-java/1-foundation/notes.md

 1. You are given a number n, representing the size of array a.
 2. You are given n numbers, representing elements of array a.

-Asssumption - Array is sorted.
+Assumption - Array is sorted.
 Array may have duplicate values.
 ```java
 import java.io.*;